What happens in Penn Laird when the lease ends?

 At the end of the lease in Penn Laird, either party can opt to end the tenancy.
 The landlord could choose not to renew the lease or the tenant could choose to not to renew the lease.
-If the rental owner wishes to end the lease, or conclude our rental management services, please send us written notice as described in your management agreement.
+If the owner wishes to end the lease, or end our rental management services, please send us written notice as described in your management agreement.

 At that point we give the tenant two choices: